nonomal/Fail2Ban-Report/README.md

 > When you are using Fail2Ban-Report and you think "I would need to see .. " tell me, I am happy to see your Ideas!

 ## 👀 Outlook
-- 📦 Further Improvements & Security Enhancements
+- 📦 will have a deeper look into statistics with the next releases

 ---